Infectious mononucleosis

 Duncan's syndrome: rare, X-linked recessive; defective T cells fail to destroy EBV-infected cells; associated development of autoimmune disease and lymphoma.

-Multiple sclerosis3.
+Multiple sclerosis.14

-Avoid alcohol for the duration of the illness.
+Alcohol should be avoided for the duration of the illness.

 Advise paracetamol for analgesia and control of fever.